indigotech/taq-github-bot/src/data/local/github/tracks/track-6/steps/step-2.md

-## Step 2 - Authenticate web requests
+## Step 2 - Add User Screen Integration

-In order to consume this endpoint, you have to add an authentication data in your request.

-For our endpoints, we are using the `Authorization` header with the token you've received from login request.
-(You can check a little bit more about it [here](https://www.tutorialspoint.com/http/http_header_fields.htm)).

-### Response format
-In order to get the response format, we suggest using [Postman](https://www.getpostman.com/).
-Although, you **don't need to use Postman!** There are a lot of tools out there which can show you the response of a web service - even **Chrome** can do that!
-So choose your favorite one 👍
+#### Estimated time: TODO: add estimated time

+After you create the frontend, it's time to send this data to the server for creating the user.

+The mutation used to create an user is the `UserCreate` mutation.
+Docs in Documentation Explorer.

+When this integration is done, your screen should:
+- Navigates to the User List page if the user create **request is succeded**
+- Shows the incoming server error message on screen if the **request fails**